-It’s that time of the year where we say goodbye to #sweaterweather and bring out our Spring & summer hues!
+It’s that time of the year where we say goodbye to #sweaterweather and bring out our Spring & Summer hues!
 In the past, the task of switching out my closet was a huge burden for me.
-Since owning our home, becoming organized and following a process has allowed me to not only complete the switch out within an hour, but also make room for new pieces or the key items I wear regularly.
+Since owning our home, becoming organized and following a process has allowed me to not only complete the switch out within a few hours, but also make room for new pieces or the key items I wear regularly.

 Never worry about organizing your closet again by following these easy steps and utilizing some amazing products to get you organized & maximize your space!

 1: Declutter Current Items by Likeness & Category

 Getting started is the most overwhelming part.
 A fast, easy way to best organize your previous season items is to sift through them by likeness and category to avoid frustration.

 So, pull the things you know you definitely want to keep for next year and organize by categories like tops, dresses, pants, outerwear, accessories, and shoes.